Researchers at CCR

 Research interests: CSR, local community, social license to operate, stakeholder dialogues, forestry, conflicts, stakeholder dialogues, governance, social license to operate, relational ontologies, decolonial research, indigenous knowlegdes, territorial movements, Latin America, alternative food networks, sustainable food, food ethics

-Martin Fougère, Associate Professor in Politics and Business, Hanken School of Economics
+Martin Fougère Opens in new window , Professor in Management and Politics, Hanken School of Economics

 Research interests: business and society, business and politics, corporate responsibility, critical management studies, governmentality, postcolonialism, responsible management education, social innovation, transnational governance